funatsufumiya/ofxAfterEffectsKeyframeParser/README.md

 ## Limitation

-Easing data would be lost when copy-pasted.
+Easing (curve) data would be lost when copy-pasted.

-If you need easing, please consider [ofxAEEasingLoader](https://github.com/funatsufumiya/ofxAEEasingLoader/).
+If you need easing (curve), please consider [ofxAEEasingLoader](https://github.com/funatsufumiya/ofxAEEasingLoader/).